-- Definition: Remission is the cancellation of any unexecuted portion of a punishment - Standard: Remission is appropriate when the member's subsequent conduct merits a reduced punishment, or if the original punishment was disproportionate to the offense - Commanders may remit punishments any time before the execution of the punishment is completed.
+- Definition: Remission is the cancellation of any unexecuted portion of a punishment - Standard: Remission is appropriate when the member's subsequent conduct merits a reduced punishment, or if the original punishment was disproportionate to the offense - Commanders may remit any unexecuted portion of the punishment imposed.
 An unsuspended reduction in grade is executed upon imposition, and therefore cannot be remitted, but under appropriate circumstances may be suspended, mitigated, or set aside.